 48. Tinxi hot shoe bubble level

-Keep your horizons on the straight and narrow
+Keep your horizons on the straight with this simple gadget

 While many cameras have electronic level indicators, if yours doesn't, or if you prefer not to use the screen, then the Tinxi bubble level mounts straight to the hotshoe and is great for ensuring your images are perfectly balanced.
 Landscape photographers will find it particularly useful for ensuring their horizon lines are as straight as can be, and it's also useful for quick street snaps where you want to be fast in ensuring everything is straight and clean.